haileyprw/M4.2Lab/README.md

-# web-dev-starter
+# M4.2 Lab

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a refresher project for CSS in which we take an HTML file and apply CSS rules to the stylesheet to match that of the directions.

 ## Getting Started